PlasticRanger

 The main difference between ABS and PVC pipes is that the former contains a chemical called Bisphenol-A, aka BPA, which PVC doesn’t.
 The chemical substance is blended with plastic materials to make them hard and durable, making them useful for many applications.

-The inclusion of BPA in plastics and resins is a controversial topic, as research conducted on animals shows that it affects their health adversely.
-No proof has been obtained that it affects human health and is also considered safe in certain amounts by the U.S. Food and Drug Administration.
+Including BPA in plastics and resins is a controversial topic, as research on animals shows that it affects their health adversely.
+No proof has been obtained that it affects human health and is also considered safe in specific amounts by the U.S. Food and Drug Administration.

 Apart from BPA, other differences between ABS and PVC include their color – ABS pipes are always black, but PVC Pipes are primarily white (depending on the type).
 But since pipes aren’t meant to be seen, plumbers are usually more interested in other attributes.